Daily Flight Stories

-With the end of Chalks, we can only dream of the days when passengers flew from seaplane docks to Caribbean island resorts.
-We can imagine what it must have been like to take off and land in the water, to pull up to the beachfront hotel and be welcomed with a tropical rum drink by a smiling resort staff.
-Chalks was the stuff of Hollywood films and nostalgia.
-Such memories will always remain, recalling a pleasant, more personal touch in airline service.
+With the end of Chalk’s, we can only look back upon the time when passengers flew from the seaplane docks of Miami to the Caribbean island’s most posh resorts.
+We can imagine what it must have been like to take off and land on the water and then to pull up to the beachfront hotel.
+We can dream of disembarking onto the sand to the welcome of a tropical rum drink offered by a smiling resort staff as the porters carried the luggage into the hotel lobby.

 Chalk’s seems the stuff of Hollywood films and nostalgia, recalling a pleasant, personal touch and a bygone era.
 Sadly, memories are all there will ever be.
 An airline like Chalk’s will probably never happen again.

 To dramatize the difficulties of operating a seaplane airline, one need only look at the specifications and flying hours on the Grumman Mallard that crashed in 2005.
 The aircraft was certified back in 1944.
 The design was 61 years old at the time of the crash.
 The Mallard was an aging design with many flaws; it reflected the design knowledge of the 1940s.
 The stresses on the plane, which was itself manufactured in 1947, were overwhelming.
 The metal fatigue problems that afflicted most of the fleet were largely undetectable in normal maintenance.
 Stress cracks were hard to spot.
 Wing rib damage was obscured by built up layers of sealant that covered inside wing structure.
 The plane that crashed had a total of 31,226 flight hours.
 It had flown 39,743 cycles (the airline term for each take-off, flight and landing).
 Just how long could such a seaplane fly before something happened?
 In retrospect, it wasn’t a matter of if it would suffer a catastrophic failure from metal fatigue, but rather when.